JRatschat/Website-JR/content/post/How-190-Students-and-I-Have-Learned-Data-Science/index.md

 Starting to code is not an easy task.
 I have seen many people struggle with the first few steps.
 Once you’ve kept showing up, everything becomes more accessible.
 I hope that these strategies help you to enjoy coding and especially data science.

-*If you have any questions or comments, feel free to leave your feedback below.
-Also, you can reach me on [LinkedIn](https://linkedin.com/in/jonathan-ratschat) if you’d like to connect with me.*
+*If you have any questions or comments, feel free to reach me via the contact field or [LinkedIn](https://linkedin.com/in/jonathan-ratschat).*

 *Stay tuned, and see you in the next post!*